hammadfauz/grape-juice/README.md

 grape-juice
 ===========

-An AutoIt-based framework for building scripts to automate any apps in windows
+An AutoIt-based framework for building scripts to automate any apps in windows.
+Pre-reqs: Microsoft network monitor, wireshark, AutoIt